mapeveri/django-musette/roadmap.rst

 **For version (0.2.8) complete the next issues:**

+1. [X] Issue #88 Like count is increasing by two on double click.
-1. [] Issue #85 Improve the sending of emails
+2. [] Issue #85 Improve the sending of emails
-2. [] Issue #87 Migrate web sockets to django-channels
+3. [] Issue #87 Migrate web sockets to django-channels
-3. [] Issue #81 Add docker container
+4. [] Issue #81 Add docker container
-4. [] If errors are found in the previous version.
+5. [] If errors are found in the previous version.
 They will be arranged